 - Delayed flight: late to land by 3 or more hours

-- Cancelled flight: flight is cancelled less than 14 days prior to departure.
+- Canceled flight: flight is canceled less than 14 days prior to departure.

 - Overbooked flight: you were made to leave the flight because the airline sold more tickets than there were seats.